Search in MDM

 Further

-Manual-Mecanica response on the Re: Kia Avella Motor strength problem
+Manual-mechanics response on the topic Re: Kia Avella engine power problem

 Greetings!
-It is sure that your mechanic had to disconnect the battery to get the alternator from your vehicle.
-When doing this, the learning data that it had stored in the RAM were erased and then when it connected it to the battery and light the engine the ECM starts its operation with all the initial adjustments of the manufacturer that may not be the ideals for the operation of the engine in the location in which you are ... the good thing is that the ECM of the car "learn" about the conditions in which it is currently working and it is a completely automatic process.
-My advice: Use your vehicle on a continuous trip of at least one hour trying to use all possible operation variations .... first locate it and let it arrive alone without accelerating or anything at the normal operating temperature then if you can do it at constant speed, motor brake, constant speed then overtaking ... the idea is that you take the engine to all kinds of situations that could occur in the normal conduction so that the ECM takes data and adapts the data.
-To your particular location after that should no longer have problems.
-I hope it helps you
+It's very likely your mechanic had to disconnect the battery to remove the alternator from your vehicle.
+Doing this erased the learning data stored in the RAM, and then when he reconnected the battery and started the engine, the ECM began operating with all the manufacturer's initial settings, which may not be ideal for the engine's performance in your location.
+The good news is that the car's ECM "learns" about the conditions under which it's currently operating, and this is a completely automatic process that happens while you're driving.
+My advice: use your vehicle on a continuous trip of at least an hour, trying to utilize all possible operating variations.
+First, start it and let it reach normal operating temperature without accelerating or anything.
+Then, if possible, drive it at a constant speed, using engine braking, then back to constant speed, and finally overtaking.
+The idea is to expose the engine to all kinds of situations that might occur in normal driving so that the ECM gathers data and adapts the engine's operating parameters to your specific location.
+After that, you shouldn't have any more problems.
+I hope this helps.

 Please connect or create account to join the conversation.